 This party has a proud history of grassroots campaigners coming up with new and innovative campaigning methods.
-By our nature, Liberal Democrats like to look forward, come up with new ideas, test them against evidence and then share them with others.
+By our nature, Liberal Democrats like to look forward, test new ideas, compile evidence and then share with others.

 We were the first party to have a computer system for voters, Connect is the most advanced elections software in the world - but we can and should always do better.

 What is the Campaign Innovation Fund?